Administrative Penalties Program

 Where can I find the Certificate of Accuracy for the Municipal Speed Cameras in the Region?

-Please refer to the location and offence date on your penalty order to find the corresponding Certificate of Accuracy.
-To view the Certificate of Accuracy visit the Municipal Speed Camera Program page.
-Use the interactive map to locate the speed camera and click on the certificate icon.
+Please refer to the location and offence date on your penalty order to identify the corresponding Certificate of Accuracy.
+To view the Certificate of Accuracy, visit our webpage.

 Will there be an impact on my driving record as a result of a penalty order received for speeding?